-This atlas is part of the World Ocean Atlas 2018 (WOA18) series.
-The WOA18 series includes analysis for temperature (this atlas), salinity (Zweng et al., 2019), dissolved oxygen (Garcia et al., 2019a), and dissolved inorganic nutrients (Garcia et al., 2019b).
-This atlas presents annual, seasonal, and monthly climatologies and related statistical fields for temperature.
-Climatologies in this atlas are defined as mean oceanographic fields at selected standard depth levels based on the objective analysis of historical oceanographic profiles and select surfaceonly data.
-A profile is defined as a set of measurements for a single (temperature, salinity, etc.) at discrete depths taken as an instrument drops or rises vertically in the water column.
-Temperature and salinity climatologies are the average of six "decadal" climatologies for the following time periods: 1955-1964, 1965-1974, 1975-1984, 1985-1994, 1995-2004, and 2005-2017, as well as a 30 year period which matches the "climate normal" period 1981-2010 defined bv the World as

-Meteorological Organization (WMO, 2017).
-Oxygen and nutrients climatologies use all available data regardless of year of observation ("all-data" climatology).
+This atlas is part of the World Ocean Atlas 2023 (WOA23) series.
+The WOA23 series includes analysis for temperature (Locarnini et al., 2024); salinity (this atlas); dissolved oxygen (Garcia et al., 2024a); dissolved inorganic nutrients (Garcia et al., 2024b); conductivity (Reagan et al., 2024a); density (Locarnini et al., 2024b); mixed layer depth (Wang et al., 2024); and bottom temperature (Mishonov et al., 2024b).
+This atlas presents annual, seasonal, and monthly climatologies and related statistical fields for salinity.
+Climatologies in this atlas are defined as mean oceanographic fields at selected standard depth levels based on the objective analysis of historical oceanographic profiles and select surface-only data.
+A profile is defined as a set of measurements for a single variable (temperature, salinity, etc.) at discrete depths taken as an instrument drops or rises vertically in the water column.
+Temperature and salinity climatologies are comprised of seven "decadal" climatologies for the following time periods: 1955-1964, 1965-1974, 1975-1984, 1985-1994, 1995-2004, 2005-2014, and 2015-2022 as well as three successive 30-year "climate normal" periods: 1971-2000, 1981-2010, and 1991-2020.
+A "climate normal" is a 30-year average of a particular variable of the climate system and is defined by the World Meteorological Organization (WMO, 2017).
+The current climate normal (i.e., 1991-2020) helps establish a baseline to compare present day observations to.
+It also describes the current state of the climate and what one might expect to see during different times of the year.
 The annual "all-data" climatology was calculated using observations from all months of all years.
 Seasonal "all-data" climatologies were calculated using only data from the defined season (regardless of year).
-The seasons are defined as follows: Winter is defined as the months of January, February, and March; Spring is defined as April, May, and June; Summer is defined as July, August, and September; Fall is defined as October, November, and December.
-Monthly "alldata" climatologies were calculated using data only from the given month.
-These monthly "all-data" climatologies were used as the first guess for each "decadal" climatology.
+The seasons are defined as follows: Winter is defined as January, February, and March; spring as April, May, and June; summer as July, August, and September; and fall as October, November, and December.
+Monthly "all-data" climatologies were calculated using data only from the given month.
+Finally, a seven-decade average climatology for temperature and salinity (named 'decav') is also provided that is calculated by averaging all seven individual decades (1955-1964 through 2015-2022) together.

-The temperature data along with all quality flags used are available in the World Ocean Database (WOD; Boyer et al. 2019) and in their original form through the archive of the National Centers for Environmental Information (NCEI), Silver Spring, Maryland.
+The salinity data used are available from the National Centers for Environmental Information (NCEI; formerly National Oceanographic Data Center) and World Data Service (WDS) for Oceanography, Silver Spring, Maryland.
 Large volumes of data have been acquired as a result of the fulfillment of several data management projects including:

-- a) the Intergovernmental Oceanographic Commission (IOC) Global Oceanographic Data Archaeology and Rescue (GODAR) project (Levitus et al., 2005); - b) the IOC World Ocean Database project (WOD); - c) the IOC Global Temperature Salinity Profile project (GTSPP) (IOC, 1998).
+- a) the Intergovernmental Oceanographic Commission (IOC) Global Oceanographic Data Archaeology and Rescue (GODAR) project (Levitus 2012); - b) the IOC World Ocean Database project (WOD); - c) the IOC Global Temperature Salinity Profile project (GTSPP) (IOC, 1998). - d) the Argo program, part of the Global Ocean Observing System (Argo, 2000)